 Jurisdiction Financial filing thresholds for share acquisitions Taiwan A mandatory pre-closing filing is required if: one party has Taiwanese turnover in excess of T\$15 billion (or, if that party is a financial institution, it has Taiwanese turnover in excess of T\$30 billion) and the other party has Taiwanese turnover in excess of T\$2 billion; or the aggregate worldwide turnover of all parties to the combination exceed T\$40 billion, and each of at least two parties has turnover in Taiwan of at least T\$2 billion.
 India A mandatory pre-closing filing is required if either the Parties Test or the Group Test is met, and the Target Test is met as well (does not apply to asset acquisitions).
 The Parties Test is satisfied if the parties jointly meet: assets in India exceeding 20 billion rupees; turnover in India exceeding 60 billion rupees; worldwide assets exceeding US\$1 billion, including assets in India exceeding 10 billion rupees; or worldwide turnover exceeding US\$3 billion, including turnover in India exceeding 30 billion rupees.
-The Group Test is satisfied if the post-transaction group (including target) meets: assets in India exceeding 80 billion rupees; turnover in India exceeding 240 billion rupees; worldwide assets exceeding US\$4 billion, including assets in India exceeding 10 billion rupees; or worldwide turnover exceeding US\$12 billion, including turnover in India exceeding 30 billion rupees.
+The Group Test is satisfied if the post-transaction group (including target) meets: assets in India exceeding 80 billion rupees; turnover in India exceeding 240 billion rupees; turnover in India exceeding US\$4 billion, including assets in India exceeding 10 billion rupees; or worldwide assets exceeding US\$4 billion, including assets in India exceeding 10 billion rupees; turnover in India exceeding 240 billion rupees; worldwide assets exceeding US\$4 billion, including assets in India exceeding 10 billion rupees; or worldwide turnover exceeding US\$12 billion, including turnover in India exceeding 30 billion rupees.
 The Target Test is satisfied by target only: turnover in India exceeding 10 billion rupees; and asset value in India exceeding 3.5 billion rupees.
-Pakistan A mandatory pre-closing filing is required if: (i) the value of the gross assets of the acquirer is 300 million rupees or more, or the combined value of the assets of the acquirer and the target is 1 billion rupees or more; or the annual turnover of the acquirer is 500 million rupees or more, or the combined turnover of the acquirer and the target is 1 billion rupees or more; and (ii) the transaction relates to the acquisition of shares or assets with a value of 100 million rupees or more; or in the case of an acquisition of shares in an undertaking, the acquirer will hold (together with shares previously held) more than 10 per cent of the voting shares in another undertaking.
-In the case of an asset management company carrying out asset management services: (i) it will hold (directly and indirectly, including through all of its other investments) more than 25 per cent of the total voting rights in an undertaking; or the value of the total assets under management of an asset management company is 1 billion rupees or more; and (ii) the transaction relates to the acquisition of shares or assets with a value of 100 million rupees or more; or in case of an acquisition of shares in an undertaking, the acquirer will hold (together with shares previously held) more than 10 per cent of the voting shares in another undertaking.
-Philippines A mandatory pre-closing filing is required if: (i) the aggregate value of the assets in the Philippines that are owned by the target exceed 1 billion Philippine pesos; or (ii) the gross revenues from sales in, into or from the Philippines of the target exceeds 5 billion Philippine pesos. t do minimia avamatian was undated an 27 March 2017
+Pakistan A mandatory pre-closing filing is required if: the value of the gross assets of the acquirer is 300 million rupees or more, or the combined value of the assets of the acquirer and the target is 1 billion rupees or more; or the annual turnover of the acquirer is 500 million rupees or more; and the transaction relates to the acquisition of shares or assets with a value of 100 million rupees or more; or in the case of an acquisition of shares in an undertaking, the acquirer will hold (together with shares previously held) more than 10 per cent of the voting shares in another undertaking.
+In the case of an asset management company carrying out asset management services: it will hold (directly and indirectly, including through all of its other investments) more than 25 per cent of the total voting rights in an undertaking, or the value of the total assets under management of an asset management company is 1 billion rupees or more; and the transaction relates to the acquisition of shares or assets with a value of the total or more; or in case of an acquisition of shares in an undertaking, or the value of the total assets under management of an asset management company is 1 billion rupees or more; and the transaction relates to the acquisition of shares or assets with a value of 100 million rupees or more, or in case of an acquisition of shares in an undertaking, the acquirer will hold (together with shares previously held) more than 10 per cent of the voting shares in another undertaking.